2026

 Prof Urban Informatics, QUT

-Auntie Gaja Kerry Charlton YMAC spokesperson and Yagaarabul elder Elder
+Auntie Gaja Kerry Charlton YMAC spokesperson and Yagaarabul Elder

 Quoting Councillor Seal Chong Wah from the Paddington Ward: